operate-first/apps/docs/ocs/claiming_object_store.md

 ### Usage in deployment

-In order to use the bucket within your deployment, you can mount the `Secret` and a `ConfigMap`:
+In order to use the bucket within your deployment, you can import the information from the `Secret` and `ConfigMap` as environment variables:

 ```yaml
 ...